Community Development Block Grant Program

 - Ensure equal access to housing opportunities

-- Strenghten economic opportunity through business and job creation
+- Strenghthen economic opportunity through business and job creation

 For more information regarding the Community Development Block Grant Program, please contact Housing Coordinator at (909) 931-4300.

-Notice of Funding Availability (NOFA) for FY 2020-21 Community Development Block Grant (CDBG)
+Notice of Funding Availability (NOFA) for CARES Act Community Development Block Grant (CDBG) for the FY 2019-2020.

-On May 11, 2020 City Council will consider the recommendation of the Community Development Block Grant (CDBG) Committee and will then set the funding levels for the specific programs and projects for the Final FY 2020-21 Action Plan.
+On July 27, 2020, City Council will consider the recommendation of the Community Development Block Grant (CDBG) Committee and will then set the funding levels for the specific programs and projects for the Substantial Amendment to the Final FY 2019-20 Action Plan.

-Click below to view the Public Notice FY 20-21 Notice of Funding Availability and Program Application:
+Click below to view the Public Notice NOFA for the City of Upland CARES Act CDBG Program and Program Application: